-- Insurance card, photo ID, and contact list of current providers. - Three to five days of casual, comfortable clothing (with no drawstrings): - o Pants - Shirts - Socks, underwear and bras. - Bras with underwire and sports bras are not allowed. - Shoes and slippers without laces (we will provide ties). - Shorts must be worn under dresses or skirts). - o Pajamas: Must be worn at bedtime and have a shirt and bottom. - Unframed photos of family. - Wire free journals for writing. - Foam earplugs for sleeping. - Medications: inhalers, birth control pills and antibiotics if needed.
-We supply all other medication. - o Please bring a current, accurate list of your medications, frequencies and dosage times. - Makeup is limited to two items. - The items must be in NON-GLASS containers with NO mirrors, and they must be used under supervision.
+- Insurance card, photo ID, and contact list of current providers. - Three to five days of casual, comfortable clothing (with no drawstrings): - o Pants - o Shirts - o Socks, underwear and bras. - Bras with underwire and sports bras are not allowed. - o Shoes and slippers without laces (we will provide ties). - o Shorts must be worn under dresses or skirts). - o Pajamas: Must be worn at bedtime and have a shirt and bottom. - Unframed photos of family. - Wire free journals for writing. - Medications: Please bring a current, accurate list of your medications, frequencies and dosage.

-All clothing must provide adequate coverage.
+\\\All clothing must provide adequate coverage.
 Staff may request that clothes be changed if they consider the attire to be inappropriate (too tight, too short, offensive, dirty, etc.) Any inappropriate clothing will be marked with your name and stored for family to pick up or until you are discharged.
 Socks, shoes or slippers must be worn at all times.

-Jewelry is limited to a wedding ring only.
+\\\ Jewelry is limited to a wedding ring only.
 All other jewelry is prohibited and will be securely stored.

-Exchanging, borrowing, or lending any clothing or personal items is prohibited.
+\\\ Exchanging, borrowing, or lending any clothing or personal items is prohibited.